stephenxxxx/sllog/user/blogs/psyche/index.md

 # 🛰️ Psyche

-🛰️ **Psyche is** a NASA space mission launched on October 13, 2023 to explore the origin of planetary cores by orbiting and studying the metallic asteroid 16 Psyche.0 NASA's Jet Propulsion Laboratory (JPL) manages the project.
+🛰️ **Psyche is** a [NASA](https://nasa.gov/) space mission launched on October 13, 2023 to explore the origin of planetary cores by orbiting and studying the metallic asteroid 16 Psyche beginning in 2029.
+NASA's [Jet Propulsion Laboratory](https://www.jpl.nasa.gov/) manages the project.

 16 Psyche is the heaviest known M-type asteroid, and may be an exposed iron core of a protoplanet, the remnant of a violent collision with another object that stripped off its mantle and crust.
 On January 4, 2017, the Psyche mission was selected for NASA's Discovery #14 mission.
-It was launched atop a SpaceX Falcon Heavy rocket.
+It was launched atop a [SpaceX Falcon Heavy](https://www.spacex.com/vehicles/falcon-heavy/) rocket.

 The Psyche spacecraft is traveling to a unique metal-rich asteroid with the same name, orbiting the Sun between Mars and Jupiter.
 By August 2029 the spacecraft will begin exploring the asteroid that scientists think – because of its high metal content – may be the partial core of a planetesimal, a building block of an early planet.

-# 📡 History
+## 📰 History

 🛰️ **Psyche was** submitted by Lindy Elkins-Tanton, a principal investigator at Arizona State University, as part of a call for proposals for NASA's Discovery Program that closed in February 2015.
 It was shortlisted on September 30, 2015, as one of five finalists and awarded US$3 million for further concept development.